juanpc2018/How-to-convert-Imacon-Photo-343-to-646-868-969-Hasselblad-X1-X5/README.md

 Other problem of Imacon Scanners is that were designed around a CFL bulb No longer manufactured by Osram </br>
 Newer bulbs are "better" have more lumens output for the same watts, brighter, </br>
-Most Newer bulbs have a lower quality [CRI](https://en.wikipedia.org/wiki/Color_rendering_index), but KinoFlo KF55 bulbs have similar or higher [Color Rendering Index](https://en.wikipedia.org/wiki/Color_rendering_index) "Higher Quality" </br>
+Most Newer bulbs have a lower quality [CRI](https://en.wikipedia.org/wiki/Color_rendering_index), but [KinoFlo KF55 pag.8](https://kinoflo-lighting.com/downloads/Kino-Flo-Lighting-Catalog.pdf) bulbs have similar or higher [Color Rendering Index](https://en.wikipedia.org/wiki/Color_rendering_index) "Higher Quality" </br>

 Imacon CCD sensor requires a 2-stop down .6 lower light / exposure, and brighter bulbs give wrong exposure "too dark" if negative was exposed properly, and developed properly, </br>
 internal Ballast is factory calibrated to older lower output bulb </br>